Skip to main content

 If the employee receives the payment in the current financial year, then it must be included in the STP Reporting Final Update for this financial year.

-• Scenario 1: If the Pay Period End Date in MicrOpay is 30 June 2025 AND the money received on 30 June 2025 or earlier then the pay falls within the 2024-2025 financial year and the Pay Advice (Payment Date) should reflect this.
+• Scenario 1: If the Period End (PE) Date is 30 June 2026 AND the money received on 30 June or earlier, then the pay falls within the 2025-2026 financial year and the Pay Advice (Payment Date) should reflect this.

 Period End Dates and the Financial Year

-The Period End Date can be changed at any point up until the End of Pay Process.
-Once the End of Pay has been completed the Period End Date is locked in.
+The Period End (PE) Date can be changed at any point up until the End of Pay Process.
+Once the End of Pay has been completed, the Period End Date is locked in.

 • Many reports use period end dates to capture data.
 The values captured in the reports can be incorrect when period end dates are not dated in the Financial Year in which they are processed.